psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 sample rate of the population.
 If the population of adults is 300 by tract then a conservative margin of error is around 15%; it looks like the map ranges from shares around 10% to 97% so there is truly a wide range.
-For data story telling it should be to use a population of 300 adults as a threshold for reporting.
-All the other areas of the map with less than 300 Asian Alone adults were gray.
+For data storytelling, I chose to use a population of 300 adults as a threshold for reporting.
+Areas of the map with less than 300 Asian Alone adults were gray.
 I'm also 100% sure there is a more robust way of doing this analysis, but I also have to balance my time with getting information out there.
 I could spend weeks trying to do things right and only come out with one data story a year instead of twenty.

 Finally, for the map of where different Asian alone groups live, **my top priority was to learn where some disadvantaged groups settled in the